 I have been a musician and an artist my entire life.
 As a drummer, I've toured the U.S. and Canada, and performed for large audiences, played groove/R&B/Hip Hop, jazz, rock n' roll, and studied with notable drummers, musicians, and producers.
-Everyone I have ever known has influenced me in some way in all my artistic endeavors.
-Some of my biggest influences are the Beatles, Prince, Stevie Wonder; Paul Klee, van Gogh, Amy Sillman, and others.
+But everyone I have ever known, infamous or not, has influenced me in some way in all my artistic endeavors.
+Some of my known influences are the Beatles, Prince, Stevie Wonder, Paul Klee, van Gogh, Amy Sillman, and others.

-Along with making art, I also create Artist's books.
+Along with painting and drawing, I also create Artist's books.
 They've been widely collected and placed in major collections around the world, which is just plain weird, but I guess I got lucky.

 Over the years, many happy people have purchased my artwork and I've collected a few testimonials here, in case you don't believe me.